A Medieval knight on his warhorse was the quintessential image of a medieval battlefield.

 A medieval knight generally possessed several horses which were used for different purposes.
 For instance, some horses were reserved for travelling purposes while others accompanied the medieval knight to the battlefield.

-It was also known as “great horse” as it was the most important depiction of a medieval knights warhorse.
+It was also known as the “Great Horse” as it was the most important depiction of a medieval knight’s warhorse.
 For general travelling purposes, other breeds such as Palfrey and Ambler would accompany the medieval knight.

 Special attention was paid to the training of a medieval knight’s warhorse.
 Since two of the most important components of the life of a medieval knight on a warhorse were battlefield and individual combat at tournaments, the warhorse was specifically trained for these purposes.

-A Medieval knight and his warhorse went into battle multiple times in his life since wars were common during the medieval times.
+A Medieval knight and his warhorse went into battle multiple times in his life since wars were common during medieval times.
 The medieval warhorse that was most commonly used was called a Destrier.

 Since a medieval knight on the battlefield had his armour and shield with him, the warhorses needed to be massive with a lot of stamina to bear the burden of the weight of his master, his armour and weaponry and needed to be able to understand and carry out his commands, only years of intensive training of a warhorse could accomplish this.

-The body parts of the horse that was generally armoured were neck, head, and chest.
+The body parts of the horse that was generally armoured were the neck, head, and chest.
 Additionally, the rear of the horse was covered with a padded cloth made of leather.